 About the Author

 Dr. Stan Hyman is a licensed psychotherapist and Life Coach in private practice in Miami, Florida.
-He works with individuals, couples and business partners helping them to resolve conflict, stay positive and create great relationships.
+As a marriage counselor, he works with individuals, couples and business partners helping them to resolve conflict, stay positive and create great relationships.